Ready to begin your parks career?

 Think Park Life Is For You?

 Spend your summer in a gorgeous outdoor setting while providing high quality customer service, working with a team or independently on general maintenance and grounds keeping and/or park office duties such as day use fee collection and campground reservations.
-Lead Attendant positions also available.
-Lead Attendants would have more responsibilities which may include assistance with staff supervision.
-Experience desirable especially for the Lead positions.
+Experience desirable.
 Weekend work most likely will be required.
 Perks include free camping, fishing licenses and free admission to Vermont attractions as well as cool nature moments.
 This position can also be used as a college internship.

 Park Managers and Assistant Park Managers